mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 val aliceCalling = ZIO.succeed("Alice's call")
 ```

 Then, we want to add some delay to the effect associated with the boiling water.
-So we use the ZIO
-primitive `ZIO.sleep` to create an effect that waits for a interval of time:
+So we use the ZIO primitive `ZIO.sleep` to create an effect that waits for a while:

 ```scala
 val boilingWaterWithSleep =